ayushbaid/ayushbaid.github.io/README.md

 Here are some of the work I have done/am currently doing:
 1. **Music Audio Compression**: I am currently working on developing a deep learning system which can learn the latent space of music audio, and that will help us compress it.
 This domain as a short-term and long-term temporal relationships (like beats/riffs) which pose a challenge to compress it.
 We also plan to analyse the latent space to see if it can improve the genre and timeframe-of-release predictions.
 The project proposal is hosted [here](https://gtvault-my.sharepoint.com/:w:/g/personal/abaid9_gatech_edu/EdA7qg-UtqpJjhKPANqKHnQBlbTDqJYuR2xVzoCIrSKEAA?e=ZrhZcE).
+2. **Sunny-cloudy image translation using cycle-GANs**: We used cycle-GANs with some modifications in the generator-discriminator architecture and introduced a new content similarity loss to perform image translation between these two classes.
+The report is hosted [here](https://ayushbaid.github.io/cloudy-cycle-gans/report/report.pdf).

-1. **Medical Image Processing**: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to de-noise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
+3. **Medical Image Processing**: studied various imaging techniques like CT-scan and MRI, and implemented algorithms to de-noise, segment, etc. ([Summary](https://ayushbaid.github.io/mip_iitb/))
-2. **Computer Vision**: learnt and implemented algorithms for image registration, segmentation, classification, and basic compressed sensing techniques. ([Summary](https://ayushbaid.github.io/cv_iitb/))
+4. **Computer Vision**: learnt and implemented algorithms for image registration, segmentation, classification, and basic compressed sensing techniques. ([Summary](https://ayushbaid.github.io/cv_iitb/))